Architecture is a science of buildings.

 It has an image stabilizer to enhance stability and steadiness.

-The super functional gyro sensor improves the optical image stabilization that gives incredible vibration reduction performance.
+The super functional gyro sensor improves optical image stabilization, giving incredible vibration reduction performance.

 It effectively removes blurriness that may occur by camera shake.